 Solo Stove’s Bonfire is the brand’s top-selling smokeless fire pit.
 It’s the perfect size for small backyard gatherings, yet still lite enough and portable enough to take on the go.
 If your family takes an annual trip to a mountainside cabin or beach house, this is a great fire pit.
 While lite and portable, it is still big enough for a few people to hang out around it, yet the model still fits in a carry-bag when it’s time to head back home.

-It weighs 20 lbs and is 19.5 inches wide, making it a little easier to burn small logs than the Ranger model.
+It weighs 20 lbs and is 19.5 inches in diameter, making it a little easier to burn small logs than the Ranger model.
 Chunk wood can still be used, though logs might last a bit longer.
 Like all of the brand’s fire pit models, we recommend getting the stand and shield accessories, too, because they legitimately increase the fire pit’s versatility and safety.

 The Solo Stove BonfireSolo Stove Bonfire is an excellent, do-it-all, fire pit.
 It’s great for almost any situation.
+And while it is a little more compact than the Yukon, the Bonfire model still puts off plenty of heat.

 Yukon Fire Pit (Large)

 If you are looking for a fire pit to leave in your backyard, the Yukon is for you.
 The durable stainless steel construction is fine to leave in the elements and enjoy year-round.
-At 38 lbs and 27 inches wide, the Yukon is substantially larger than the Bonfire, which also means you can build your fires bigger and hotter if you want to start a fire to burn late into the evening.
+At 38 lbs and 27 inches in diameter, the Yukon is substantially larger than the Bonfire, which also means you can build your fires bigger and hotter if you want to start a fire to burn late into the evening.

 Since the Solo Stove YukonSolo Stove Yukon is the brand’s largest product, it is also its most expensive.
 With that in mind, it is worth noting that the company offers free shipping and returns (within 30 days), as well as a lifetime warranty.
 We honestly expect you to love the fire pit, as does Solo Stove, but if you have any doubts, it is reassuring to know the company backs their superior product with superior customer service as well.